xiangyu2022/DisfreeSmoothTests/README.md

 ## Code File Description

 - **`hjs.R`**
 This file contains the normalized shifted Legendre polynomials on the interval [0,1].
-Please download and load this file before running the code below.
+Please download and load this file before running the remaining code introduced below.

 - **`Code_Sec3-1.R`**
   This file implements simulation studies examining smooth tests via projected bootstrap, as described in Section 3.1 of [1], and generates plots of the simulation results.